nfredmond/DOT-Dashboard/DATABASE_SCHEMA.md

 │ metadata    │       │ metadata   │       │
 │ created_by  │       │ created_by │       │
 │ created_at  │       │ created_at │       │
 │ updated_at  │       │ updated_at │       │
 │ is_default  │       │ is_default │       │
 │ metadata    │       │ metadata   │       │
+│ created_by  │       │ created_by │       │
+│ created_at  │       │ created_at │       │
+│ updated_at  │       │ updated_at │       │
+│ is_default  │       │ is_default │       │
+│ metadata    │       │ metadata   │       │
+│ created_by  │       │ created_by │       │
+│ created_at  │       │ created_at │       │
+│ updated_at  │       │ updated_at │       │
+│ is_default  │       │ is_default │       │
+│ metadata    │       │ metadata   │       │
+│ created_by  │       │ created_by │       │
+│ created_at  │       │ created_at │       │
+│ updated_at  │       │ updated_at │       │
+│ is_default  │       │ is_default │       │
+│ metadata    │       │ metadata   │       │
+│ created_by  │       │ created_by │       │
+│ created_at  │       │ created_at │       │
+│ updated_at  │       │ updated_at │       │
+│ is_default  │       │ is_default │       │
+│ metadata    │       │ metadata   │       │
+│ created_by  │       │ created_by │       │
+│ created_at  │       │ created_at │       │
+│ updated_at  │       │ updated_at │       │
+│ is_default  │       │ is_default │       │
+│ metadata    │       │ metadata   │       │
+│ created_by  │       │ created_by │       │
+│ created_at  │       │ created_at │       │
+│ updated_at  │       │ updated_at │       │
+│ is_default  │       │ is_default │       │
+│ metadata    │       │ metadata   │       │
+│ updated_at  │       │ updated_at │       │
+│ is_default  │       │ is_default │       │
+│ metadata    │       │ metadata   │       │